Dominus77/fm/README.md

 File Manager for yii-advanced-start
 ---

-1. Copy to the modules folder
+1. Copy to your project in the modules folder
-   result: /modules/fm
 2. Connect the module in the standard way

 common/config/main.php